Go to navigation

 extension to the community centre) at Beechings Way commenced in

 late September.
-These works are programmed to last 32 weeks
+These works are programmed to end in May 2014.

 To download this pdf you will need Adobe Acrobat Reader.
 If you